Frequently Asked Questions

 - Epilepsy

-The above conditions are best managed by a multi-disciplinary team which may include medics, dieticians and psychiatrists.
+The above conditions are best managed by a multi-disciplinary team which may include medics, dietitians and psychiatrists.

 Some nutritional therapists undertake additional specialist training to support clients with conditions such as eating disorders and cancer.
 If you are looking for a practitioner with this type of experience, you can search the BANT nutritional therapy practitioner directory to find therapists who have additional training and expertise in these areas.